 MailChimp's free, introductory plan that allows you to send 12,000 total emails per month and store up to 2,000 total subscribed contacts across all lists in the account.

 A flexible plan designed for infrequent senders, which includes access to paid features.

-The Monthly Plan comes with a set of features exclusive to paid plans, like automation, Inbox Preview, and Timewarp.
+The Monthly Plan comes with a set of features exclusive to paid plans, like Inbox Preview and Timewarp.

 Here are some examples of paid features that come with a Monthly Plan.

 Collaboration and Testing

 MailChimp's Monthly Plan is designed for users who have more than 2,000 subscribers and send at least once a month.
 It's also a great option for users who have fewer than 2,000 subscribers but send frequently or want access to paid features.